 HTTPS is an encrypted web communication standard often used by banks (and other industries) when data needs to be kept private.

 This protocol provides security in three ways.
 First, it prevents tampering in transit.
 Encrypted data cannot be changed while moving through the internet without destroying the data completely.
 Second, HTTPS provides authentication.
 You can usually be sure that data sent via HTTPS connections truly came from where you think it did.
-Finally, HTTPS provides protection from eavesdropping.
+Finally, in conjunction with the HLS streaming protocol, HTTPS provides protection from eavesdropping.
 Implemented correctly, no one but the intended recipient should be able to access the data being transmitted.

 AES video encryption

 AES stands for Advanced Encryption Standard.
 TechTarget defines AES as “a symmetric block cipher chosen by the U.S. government to protect classified information and is implemented in software and hardware throughout the world to encrypt sensitive data.”

 In video streaming, broadcasters can add AES video encryption that can be to a stream for security purposes.
 When the video is encrypted, a special key scrambles the video content.
 Unless the viewer has the correct access key, they can’t watch the video.
 Furthermore, if they try to intercept it, all they’ll see is a scrambled mess of useless data.

 At the same time, authorized viewers have access to AES-encrypted video via their web browser and a secure HTTPS connection.
 The encryption process is invisible but provides a significant layer of protection against interception and piracy.